EGEE 102: Energy Conservation for Environmental Protection

 This syllabus applies only for online students and is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
+You can read it sequentially by scrolling down the length of the document.
 It is essential that you read the entire document as well as material covered in the course Orientation.
 Together these serve as our course "contract."

 Description: Energy is a vital component of modern society.
 Much of the general population believes that the energy sources we depend on are perpetual.
 While people believe that energy use is the culprit for environmental damage, they are not aware of the methods and principles by which energy conversion devices operate.
 This general education course will provide you with the necessary knowledge and information on the main operating principles of devices/appliances that are in common use and information on which to make the right decision in selecting the most energy efficient and economical choice.
 These devices are day-to-day appliances such as refrigerators, washers and dryers, ovens, etc., and home heating or cooling and transportation choices.
 The course also provides necessary information on heating furnaces, insulation, doors and windows, lighting, and air conditioning principles.
 The objective of the course is to expose you to energy efficiency in day to day life in order to save money and energy and thereby protect the environment.
 I hope the information in this course will help you become an environmentally-responsible individual of this Global Village.